 2. Facebook Ads

-Now, we definitely won’t take your ads like Facebook and Google, but there’s no question you’ll want to use us to drive traffic to those awesome blog posts, articles, videos, and third-party reviews… This is where you start the relationship with your potential customer, bringing them down the funnel by providing nothing but valuable, useful, funny, and endearing content.
-Similar to Facebook and AdWords, Amplify offers a cost-per-click bidding system, the ability to test multiple headlines directed to the same content, device targeting, and geographic targeting.
+Amplify works differently than AdWords or Facebook ads, in that we don’t do ads.
+Instead, we provide the platform where you put a link to your awesome content.
+This is where you start the relationship with your potential customer, bringing them down the funnel by providing nothing but valuable, useful, funny, and endearing content.
+Similar to Facebook and AdWords, Amplify offers a cost-per-click bidding system, the ability to test multiple headlines directed to the same content, device targeting, geographic targeting, lookalike audiences, and custom audiences, our retargeting tool.
 Our premium network of publishers ensure that your always getting traffic from high quality sources.
 More importantly though, the algorithms behind our content discovery platform are constantly working to find the most engaged audience for your content.
-The people who click our content recommendations are far more engaged than people who come from search or social, and we can prove!
-Here’s are a couple of the results you’ll find in our Discovery vs Search vs Social Audience Engagement Study:
+The people who click our content recommendations are far more engaged than people who come from search or social, according to this analysis from 2016:

 4. LinkedIn Ads